bordenet/ai-fundamentals-simple/docs/ai-first-transformation.md

 - **Metrics**: 25-40% faster code writing, 30% reduction in simple bugs

 #### 7. Continuous Architecture and Design Review
-**Scenario**: Real-time architectural guidance and design pattern recommendations
+Caveat: This one is a heavy lift and strays into Step 4 **Scenario**: Real-time architectural guidance and design pattern recommendations
 - **Implementation**: Custom GPTs trained on company architecture standards and best practices
 - **Value**: Consistent design decisions, improved code quality, faster architectural convergence